boldbi/bold-bi-docs/docs/responsive-layout/index.md

 # Responsive behavior in Bold BI

-Generally, a responsive design in a website allows the user to have a great experience irrespective of size of the devices to view the site.
+Generally, a responsive design on a website allows users to have a great experience regardless of the size of the device used to view the site.

-Our `Bold BI` site also supports the responsiveness for different layouts in different devices.
+Our `Bold BI` site also supports responsiveness for different layouts on various devices.

 Bold BI allows you to view the dashboard in three kinds of layouts,